CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "Why is my analysis sitting in the Submitted state for so long?"
+??? question "**Why is my analysis sitting in the Submitted state for so long?**"

     Analyses that use an app that runs on an HPC system can remain in the Submitted state for hours or even days.
 They may sit in in the queue in